Rasbon99/FactCheckerAI/README.md

 ### Step 2: Neo4j Setup

 #### Download Neo4j
-Download Neo4j from the following link: [Neo4j Deployment Center](https://neo4j.com/deployment-center/).
+Download the Community Edition of Neo4j Graph Database Self-Managed from the following link: [Neo4j Deployment Center](https://neo4j.com/deployment-center/).

 #### Configure APOC
 1. Copy the `apoc-5.26.1-core.jar` file from the `labs` folder and paste it into the `plugins` folder.
 Rename the copied file to `apoc.jar`.